LiusuZeng/RAFT/README.md

 We simulate a system consists of 5 servers.
 Their IDs are from 0 to 4.
 They communicate through socket like the communication in Chord.
 The socket addresses for these 5 servers are written in **configuration.in** file.

-Instead of using a client to send command (i.e. new log entry), we let the current leader to generate random new log entry and try to append it to all other servers every 40 ms. If the system works well, all the servers should have the same log as leader's.
+Instead of using a client to send command (i.e. new log entry), we let the current leader to generate a random new log entry and try to append it to all other servers every 40 ms. If the system works well, all the servers should have the same log as leader's.

 <br>